CV

 Artist’s Talks: Simon Fraser University; University of Saskatchewan; Emily Carr University of Art and Design

-Presenter, Lecture Series with Marina Abromovic, Kara Walker, Renee Green, Fierce Pussy, Union Theological Seminary
+Presenter, Lecture Series with Marina Abromovic, Kara Walker, Renee Green, Fierce Pussy, Union Theological Seminary, New York

 2011